michael105/minilib/doc/minilib.md

               Fastes and smallest malloc/free combi ever.
               Not the smartest.
-              Since it isn't exactly a memory allocation, instead it (mis)uses the minilib buf.
+              Since it isn't exactly a memory allocation, instead it uses the minilib buf.
-              Which is allocated by the kernel, and uses either the bss section, or is allocated on the stack.
+              Which is allocated by the kernel, and located either in the bss section, or is allocated on the stack.
               (option "globals_on_stack")
+              When allocated at the stack, the stack is first expanded within startup_c.c, and the return address of startup_c discarded.
+(Jump to exit)
+              Therefore an overflow of the globals would result in a segfault.

+              For debugging and analization of mallocs and free's, there's the option analyzemalloc; which dumps all malloc's and free's to stderr.
+              Format: Address - size)

               This is basically a linked list,
               optimized for fast access, allocation of new elements,